North Conway, New Hampshire: Recreation

 North Conway and its surrounding towns offer hiking in the White Mountain National Forest.
 The area is a major rock climbing destination in the northeastern United States, particularly Cathedral Ledge in Echo Lake State Park.
 The 500 ft cliff overlooks Echo Lake and North Conway from the west.
 Unlike nearby White Horse Ledge, another rock climbing site, Cathedral Ledge has an automobile road to the summit, which provides fine views of the Saco River Valley.

 In late September through early October, tourists arrive to see the autumn foliage on the surrounding mountains and forests.
 The Conway Scenic Railroad features train rides that leave from the village's Victorian station.
 In the winter, the village is the nighttime destination for skiers visiting the area resorts, including North Conway's own Cranmore Mountain as well as nearby Attitash Mountain Resort, Black Mountain and Wildcat Mountain.

 North Conway is home to the Green Hills Preserve.
 The preserve encompasses several mountains in the Mt.
-Washington Valley, and is a low north-south running mountain ridge flanking the east side of Route 16.
+Washington Valley, and is a low north–south running mountain ridge flanking the east side of Route 16.
 The preserve includes Rattlesnake Mountain, Middle Mountain, Peaked Mountain, and Black Cap mountain.

 Geography

-North Conway is located at (44.051534, -71.122752), in the northern part of the town of Conway.
+North Conway is located in the northern part of the town of Conway.

 According to the United States Census Bureau, the North Conway census-designated place (CDP) includes the village of North Conway plus the Conway portion of the neighboring community of Kearsarge.
 The CDP has a total area of 18.0 km2, of which 17.7 sqkm are land and 0.4 km2, or 2.04%, are water.
 The Saco River forms the western edge of the North Conway CDP.